Noah Charney: Early life and education

 Charney was born in New Haven, Connecticut in 1979.
 His parents, a psychiatrist and a professor of French Literature at Yale University, were, in his words, “of the class of Americans who idealize Europe”, and as a youth he spent most of his summers in France.
 He attended Choate Rosemary Hall, and received his undergraduate education at Colby College in Maine, where he majored in Art History and English Literature.
 During this period, he participated in exchange programs in both Paris and London.
 Also while at Colby, he founded the Colby Film Society and wrote several plays, one of which won the Horizons New Young Playwrights Competition in Atlanta, Georgia, in 2002, the year of his graduation.

 After graduating, he moved to London, where he studied at the Courtauld Institute and received a Masters for his work on seventeenth century sculpture in Rome.
-He subsequently attended Cambridge University, St. John's College, where he received a second Masters in History of Art, writing on Bronzino's London Allegory, and began a PhD, but chose not to complete his thesis.
+He subsequently attended Cambridge University, St John's College, where he received a second Masters in History of Art, writing on Bronzino's London Allegory.
+He began a PhD, but chose not to complete his thesis.
 In the fall of 2012, he received a PhD in art history from the University of Ljubljana, with a thesis on the work of the Slovenian architect Jože Plečnik (1872–1957).